 From here, you must select the correct boot device in the computer’s bios that you wish to install Windows 10 on.

 In most cases, it’s simply a case of tapping the F12 or delete key when your computer first powers on and posts.
 Some computers have a full-screen logo with some key commands listed somewhere.

 If things move along too quickly and you cannot see these specific key presses listed there, try pressing the Pause key on the keyboard and see if it pauses on the post screen.
 You can press any other key to unpause it.

 If that fails, try recording the post-screen with your smartphone slow-motion video.
-Then, play the recorded video back and pause it where you can see the keystroke information.
+Then, play the recorded video back and pause it so you can see the keystroke information.

 Change the boot order in the BIOS

-Just remember, if you enter the BIOS and set the first boot device to your USB drive, you will have to undo that modification once the first boot has taken place from the Windows 10 setup.
+Just remember, if you enter the BIOS and set the first boot device to your USB drive, you must undo that modification once the first boot has taken place from the Windows 10 setup.

-Otherwise, it will keep booting up from the USB drive, and you won’t make any progress with the installation process, and you will be stuck performing the same initial first part of the Windows setup over and over each time the computer restarts.
+Otherwise, it will keep booting up from the USB drive, and you won’t make any progress with the installation process.
+You will be stuck performing the same initial first part of the Windows setup repeatedly each time the computer restarts.

 Select a boot drive (preferred method)

 It is more convenient to select the USB drive from the boot selection menu of the BIOS if you can.
 This will boot from your USB drive temporarily until the next restart.